desiretech/lompang/README.md

 This repository contains the API that powers the iOS carpooling app, [Lompang](http://appstore.com/lompang).
 It's a set of pubsub messaging functionalities which iOS developers can call from their Obj-C codes.
 Backend is conveniently handled for you.

-Below is a simple scenerio.
+Below is a simple scenerio depicting 2 devices connecting and then joining a Group A. Presence of User A and B are automatically broadcasted to each other.

 ![Join](/Scenarios/1.png)